ia-mm-ai/IAMMAI/README.md

 8. the remaining files in `implementation/`
 9. the files in `schemas/`
 10. `runtime/RUNTIME_FLOW_MAP.md`
-11. the flow files in `runtime/`
+11. the remaining files in `runtime/`
-12. the contract files in `runtime/`
+12. `embodiment/EMBODIMENT_MAP.md`
-13. the failure files in `runtime/`
+13. the remaining files in `embodiment/`
-14. `runtime/COORDINATION_RULES.md`
-15. `runtime/HANDOFF_SEQUENCE.md`

 ## Constitutional priority

 The constitutional protocol remains the source of truth.

-Machine-readable artifacts, architecture documents, implementation documents, schemas, and runtime documents exist in support of that core and do not supersede it.
+Machine-readable artifacts, architecture documents, implementation documents, schemas, runtime documents, and embodiment documents exist in support of that core and do not supersede it.

 If any file, surface, or implementation convenience conflicts with the constitutional protocol, the constitutional protocol governs.